avannus/JID-2327-RecycleMates/README.md

 * Initialized project!
 * Created RESTful server with MongoDB
-* Created API calls for:
+* Created API calls for the following:
   * Creating a user
   * Modifying a user's account
   * Deleting a user